Body Fat Calculator

 Related Calculator: Weight Loss Calculator

-What is a Body Fat Percentage Calculator?
+What is a Body Fat Calculator?

-Popular Body Fat Percentage Calculators
+Popular Method To Calculate the Body Fat Percentage

 The body fat percentage calculators are a popular tool for fitness enthusiasts, athletes, and anyone interested in tracking their health progress.
-Some body fat percentage calculators have stood out due to their ease of use, accuracy, or additional features, even though they are available online.
-Like Ours.
+Some body fat percentage calculators have stood out due to their ease of use, accuracy, or additional features, even though they are available online like Ours.

-1. Us Navy Method Body Fat Calculator
+1. US Navy Method Body Fat Calculator

-• Based on the U.S. Navy method
+- Based on the U.S. Navy method

-• Requires measurements like height, neck circumference, and waist circumference (hip circumference is also required for women)
+- Requires measurements like height, neck circumference, and waist circumference (hip circumference is also required for women)

-• Widely available online
+- Widely available online

 2. Caliper Method Body Fat Calculators

-• Based on skinfold measurements taken with calipers at different sites on the body
+- Based on skinfold measurements taken with calipers at different sites on the body

-• Sites often include the tricep, suprailiac, thigh, and more, depending on the method (3-site, 7-site, etc.)
+- Sites often include the tricep, supra iliac, thigh, and more, depending on the method (3-site, 7-site, etc.)

 3. Parrillo Caliper Method